OCTOBER 1-3, FROM SUMMERLAND TO KELOWNA

-Working Together: Integration, Collaboration, Reconciliation – The Necessary Ingredients to Achieve Results in Natural Resources Management
+Working Together: Integration and Collaboration – The Necessary Ingredients to Achieve Results in Natural Resources Management

-“Working Together” is the theme of this year’s Fall Field Tour, and we’ve chosen sites to visit where integration, collaboration and reconciliation are the necessary ingredients to achieve the desired results in natural resource management.
+“Working Together” is the theme of this year’s Fall Field Tour, and we’ve chosen sites to visit where collaboration is a necessary ingredient to achieve the desired results in natural resource management.

-On this year’s field tour we will see how the planning of the Forest Enhancement Society for harvesting for wildfire mitigation has provided steps in the journey of reconciliation through collaboration and a recognition of First Nation values, how changes in harvesting and planting practices can achieve multiple objectives, and how interface wildfire has led to a change in social license, to allow timber harvesting to occur where it was previously viewed as a negative practice.
+We will see how the planning of the Forest Enhancement Society for harvesting for wildfire mitigation has provided steps in the journey of integration of First Nation values, how changes in harvesting and planting practices can achieve multiple objectives, and how interface wildfire has led to a change in social license, to allow timber harvesting to occur where it was previously viewed as a negative practice.

 We will look at the integration of recreation values with forest practices in the Okanagan where tourist visits are typically over 4 million.
 We’ll see the site where the first targeted grazing in the province will occur to reduce the risk of wildfire near an area of Kelowna near a golf course and associated subdivision.

 All this … and more!
 Come join your colleagues on a field tour that will change your ideas and perspectives on the way you do your work!